alexdjun/Personal-Project/README.md

 # Personal-Project
-GuessTheNumber : Console-game to guess the number.
+GuessTheNumber : Console game to guess the number.
 (Casino style)